bugface/GatorTronGPT/readme.md

 # GatorTronGPT

 ## Project Overview

 ![overview](resources/study_design.png)

-## what is the this repo
+## GatorTronGPT

-- this is the repo containing all the code for training, evaluating and generate medical text with GPT models based on Megatron-LM
+- All the code for training, evaluating and generate medical text with GPT models based on Megatron-LM/Nemo
-- this is the repo for GatorTronGPT project
+- All the code for convert checkpoints to Huggingface and finetuning with HF TRL (instruction finetuning and DPO alignment)

 ## GatorTronS model from Hugging Face

 - The GatorTronS model is available from : https://huggingface.co/UFNLP/gatortronS
 - How to use
 ```python